TidyMaze/photo-derush/progress.md

 - 2025-08-23: All tests pass for ImageModel, confirming robust error handling and correct behavior
 - 2025-08-23: Implemented and tested search/filter by filename and EXIF in ImageModel
 - 2025-08-23: All tests pass for search/filter features, including edge cases
+- 2025-08-23: Implemented responsive grid layout and selection highlight in PhotoView
+- 2025-08-23: Verified in running app; grid and highlight work as intended

 Progress: 85%
-Next step: Add responsive grid layout with selection highlight (Lightroom-style polish)
+Next step: Add info/metadata side panel with editable tags